ProstoyVadila/goproj/README.md

   -h, --help                  help for init
 ```

-You can find more information with `goproj init --help` command.
+You can find more information with `goproj init --help` or `goproj new --help` commands.

 ## Project Structure